-All members of Local 30 are encouraged to attend these meetings to obtain current information on the business of the Union
+All members of Local 30 are encouraged to attend these meetings to obtain current information on the business of the Union.
+Union officials and staff will be available to answer questions and provide reports, updates, and other information regarding Local 30.

 Today, the San Diego City Council overrode Mayor Kevin Faulconer’s veto and OFFICIALLY PASSED THE EARNED SICK DAYS AND MINIMUM WAGE ORDINANCE!
 Their override means that the Earned Sick Leave-Minimum Wage is once again in place to help hardworking San Diegans who struggle to pay the rent and buy groceries.